soxfox42/soxfox.me/content/blog/december-adventure-2025/index.md

 Some final fixes for the top/bottom text, and I have a working Pebble Classic watchface (which should also run on Pebble 2).
 Hopefully I'll get that out onto the Pebble appstore tomorrow :) The code is on [the aplite branch](https://github.com/soxfox42/shine-through/tree/aplite).

+Update Dec 5: That branch is gone, and black/white mode is merged into the main branch now.

 {{< figure src="aplite-done.png" caption="Shine Through on Aplite, for real!" >}}

 By the way, tomorrow's entry might be short, I've got a work Christmas event :P